 ● Home appliances

 ● Water heaters

 ● Fan blades

 Cold Rolled Steel VS Cold Drawn Steel

 Cold drawn steel is manufactured at ambient temperature, just as cold-rolled steel.
-Cold drawn steel forms thin shapes, such as steel round rods, brass round stock, or wires, whereas cold rolling provides a flat shape to any material.
-It is done by hammering hot rolled steel into a die, which is the machine that rotates and pushes the round ground metals in its finished elongated shape.
+This steel forms thin shapes, such as steel round rods, brass round stock, or wires, whereas cold rolling provides a flat shape to any material.
+It is done by hammering hot rolled-steel into a die, which is the machine that rotates and pushes the round ground metals in its finished elongated shape.
 The cross-sectional area of this finished shape could be rectangular, square, round, or hexagonal, based on a die.
 Cold drawn steel is excellent for maximum durability products such as structural parts and shafting, plus consumer goods with high aesthetic quality.

 Hot Rolled Steel VS Cold Rolled Steel

 There are certain advantages of employing hot-rolled steel rather than cold-rolled steel.
-The hot rolled steel is much more pliable than cold rolled steel, making it simpler to work on.
-Hot rolled steel is less expensive since the rolling process involves fewer steps.
+The hot rolled steel is much more pliable than cold rolled steel, making it simpler to work on. it is less expensive since the rolling process involves fewer steps.
 For example, round ground metals do not have to get cooled before processing into the rollers, plus the thickness can also be reduced by just one pass, while cold rolling needs multiple passes.